"*" indicates required fields

 George Hodgman (1959-2019) returned to his Missouri roots in Madison and Paris for his highly-praised, best-selling memoir Bettyville.
 The brutally honest, witty and poignant tale explores the experience of a gay cosmopolitan New Yorker returning to a small town filled with both affectionate and painful memories to care for a mother with dementia.

 Alexandra Ivy calls Hannibal home and is perhaps the most prolific writer on our list.
-The New York Times and USA Today best-selling author, who also writes under the name Deborah Raleigh, has published nearly 60 books in a wide variety of genres from paranormal and erotic romance to historical and romantic suspense.
+The New York Times and USA Today best-selling author, who also writes under the name Deborah Raleigh, has published more than 70 books in a wide variety of genres from paranormal and erotic romance to historical and romantic suspense.

 Jim Butcher is an Independence native who wrote his first book in The Dresden Files series – about a professional wizard named Harry Dresden who works as a private investigator and battles supernatural bad guys in modern-day Chicago – when he was 25.
 The New York Times best-selling author has written 17 books in the series, as well as a six-book fantasy series, Codex Alera.

-Gillian Flynn is a Kansas City native with three novels to her credit – Sharp Objects, Dark Places and Gone Girl – all of which have been adapted for film or television, plus The Grownup, an Edgar Award-winning homage to the classic ghost story.
+Gillian Flynn is a Kansas City native with three novels to her credit – Sharp Objects, Dark Places, Gone Girl, and The Grownup – all of which have been adapted for film or television, plus The Grownup, an Edgar Award-winning homage to the classic ghost story.
 She was nominated for the Golden Globe, Writers Guild of America Award and BAFTA Award for Best Adapted Screenplay for Gone Girl.

 Shayne Silvers writes supernatural thrillers – prolifically – from his home in Ozark.
 He has three separate intertwined series of books featuring Nate Temple, a wizard trying to protect St. Louis from monsters, myths and legends … Callie Penrose, a female spell-slinger in Kansas City … and Quinn MacKenna, a black arms dealer in Boston.
-The book count in his “Templeverse” stands at 40 (a number that can change in the blink of an eye), and he has also authored a separate three-book vampire series.
+The book count in his “Templeverse” stands at 40, and he has also authored a separate three-book vampire series.